home-assistant/core/.github/ISSUE_TEMPLATE.md

----
-name: Report a bug with Home Assistant Core
-about: Report an issue with Home Assistant Core
----
 <!-- READ THIS FIRST:
   - If you need additional help with this template, please refer to https://www.home-assistant.io/help/reporting_issues/
   - Make sure you are running the latest version of Home Assistant before reporting an issue: https://github.com/home-assistant/core/releases